-Total revenue did not meet budget in 2016.
+Total revenue exceeded budget in 2017 but did not meet budget in 2016.
+In 2017, revenue exceeded budget due to additional administration fees for projects and PILOTS.
 In 2016, revenue did not meet budget due to less administrative fees earned from projects administered by the Agency.
-Total revenue exceeded budget in 2015, primarily due to an increase in administrative fees from the Sunstream project.